stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 modifiers.

 ## Overview
-The mod system is a set of building blocks, each layer built on top of the previous.
-This guide will go from the bottom layer to the top.
 Mods are heavily based on abstraction, so prepare yourself.

 Mods are designed to be "fire and forget".
-You create a ```ModFunction``` by calling ```ModifiableValue:add_mod()``` or a similar function, and then never change it.
-Functions for accessing and modifying ```ModFunction```s after creation are provided, but should not be necessary.
+A mod cannot be changed after it is added to the system, it can only be removed or replaced by one with the same name.

 There is a mod management system for handling mods that need to start or end at a particular time.